Sv443/BetterYTM-Plugin-Template/README.md

 The extension will keep updating the userscript automatically when any changes are made, as long as you clicked the "track external edits" button.
 Configure this behavior in the `nodemonConfig` object in `package.json` and `src/tools/serve.ts`.

-The library [UserUtils](https://github.com/Sv443-Network/UserUtils) is also included to provide a plethora of useful functions and classes for UserScripts.
+The utility libraries [UserUtils](https://github.com/Sv443-Network/UserUtils) and [CoreUtils](https://github.com/Sv443-Network/CoreUtils) are also included to provide a plethora of useful functions and classes for UserScripts.
-I highly recommend checking it out!
-It is included on the BYTM API via `unsafeWindow.BYTM.UserUtils`.
+I highly recommend checking them both out!
+They are included on the BYTM API via `unsafeWindow.BYTM.UserUtils` and `unsafeWindow.BYTM.CoreUtils`.
+Note: CoreUtils currently contains a lot of duplicate code from UserUtils, but in the future it will instead be a more generalized dependency of UserUtils.
+So in the future, expect the userscript-specific utilities to stay in UserUtils and everything else to be moved to CoreUtils.

 > [!NOTE]
 > If your plugin is published, send me a quick [E-Mail](https://sv443.net/) or message on [Discord](https://dc.sv443.net/) so I can add it to the [BetterYTM Plugin List.](https://github.com/Sv443/BetterYTM#plugins)